val-town/val-town-blog/src/content/blog/deprecating-the-run-api.md

 # The new “RPC” val type

-Our first priority is always protecting user data, and we also don’t want to disrupt our users with breaking changes or downtime.
+Our first priority is always protecting user data.
+We also don’t want to disrupt our users with breaking changes or downtime.

 In the end, this duality of permissions was too confusing.
 The Run API resulted in a way to run vals that might not be aligned with the original intent of the author.
 We decided to immediately deprecate the `/run` endpoint going forward.
 We allow-listed the vals that depend on it to keep them working.